lsst-dm/dmtn-294/index.rst

    Right: a stitched inner-cell image and packings of the overlap regions.
    Each color represents a different FITS HDU; the green inner region would be a single 2-d image, while the blue and purple overlap regions could 2-d images or 3- or 4-d data cubes.

-Assuming we don't care about FITS WCS support for the overlap regions, the main complication here is complexity in two places:
+Assuming we don't care about FITS WCS support for the overlap regions, the main problem with this approach is complexity in two places:

 - When writing, we'd need to quantize the outer cell image first, and then slice the image into its inner-cell and overlap-region sections, and only then compress the quantized values.
-  This isn't something third-party FITS compress-while-writing libraries can do, but it if we're doing our own quantization anyway, it'd be straightforward to include.
+  This isn't something third-party FITS compress-while-writing libraries can do, but if we're doing our own quantization anyway, it'd be straightforward to include.
-  It would not be compatible with storing the overlap regions in a binary table, but we would have the freedom to compress more than one cell at a time (and even compress more cells at a time in the overlap regions than in the inner regions).
+  Compression would not be compatible with storing the overlap regions in a binary table, but we would have the freedom to compress more than one cell at a time (and even compress more cells at a time in the overlap regions than in the inner regions).

 - Access to the outer cells on read would require more complex code and a few more seeks: first read the inner region, then read the four overlap regions (though these can almost certainly be read in pairs), and then put them all together.
   This is not something we'd expect third-party general-purpose readers to ever do, but it's not a terribly complicated specification or a huge burden for, say, someone who wanted to write a Rubin-specific reader in a language other than Python.

-This option is also neutral to the problem of compressed subimage reads against object store.
+This option is also neutral to the problem of compressed subimage reads against object stores.

 Hybrid Options
 --------------